openfl/lime.openfl.org/_docs/advanced-setup/linux.md

 ## Build & Run

 To compile a Linux executable, run `lime build linux`.
+Add the `-debug` option to create a build that can connect to the HXCPP debugger.
+Add the `-release` option to create a release build.

 To compile and launch a Linux executable with one command, run `lime test linux`.